-The perimeter stormwater collection drains were damp however there was no flow entering the lower leachate interceptor pit which was at a low level and not discharging.
+The perimeter stormwater collection drains were discharging and there was a high flow entering the lower leachate interceptor pit.
+This was at a high level and discharging (Photo 1).
 The cap was intact with no signs of slumping or ponding.
-The cap was well grassed and young cattle were grazing this at the time of the inspection.
+No cattle were observed in the paddock at the time of the inspection.
 The bund wall around the cap appeared to be intact.
 The area around the cap was tidy with little inorganic matter observed.